 Our Handyperson Service

-The Association offers a “Handyperson Service” to all MHA tenants who are disabled, over 60, or otherwise vulnerable.
+We offer a “Handyperson Service” to all Maryhill Housing tenants who are disabled, over 60 years old or otherwise vulnerable.

 - Putting up grab rails/handrails/curtains/blinds;

 - Moving furniture;

 - Giving advice and/or tuning new TVs to the digital service.

 - Building flat pack furniture subject to certain timescales

 Each job will be limited to a maximum of 2 hours.
 The handyperson cannot carry out decorating, gardening, any kind of gas work, electrical wiring or general domestic tasks including washing windows.